Enis Destan: Hull City

 Following his release from Trabzonspor, Destan joined EFL Championship side Hull City on 1 August 2025.
 He signed a three-year contract, with the club able to extend the deal by a further year if necessary.
 He made his debut on 13 September, when he came on as an 85th-minute substitute for Kyle Joseph in the 2–2 away draw against Swansea City.
 He made his first start for Hull on 8 November 2025 and scored the opening goal in the 3–2 home win against Portsmouth.

+Westerlo (loan)

+On 30 January 2026, Destan signed for Belgian Pro League club Westerlo on loan until the end of the season.
+Destan made his debut on 16 May 2026 against Charleroi.

+Konyaspor

+On 14 August 2026, Destan signed for Konyaspor for an undisclosed fee.

 International career

 Destan was called up to Turkey national under-21 football team for the first time for friendly fixtures against Croatia and Serbia, making his debut against the former in a 4–1 loss substituting for Ali Akman in the second half.
 Before the second match, he was called up to the senior team for the 2022 FIFA World Cup qualification match against Latvia, where he was an unused substitute.